 Not all locks and parts are sold separately, but replacement parts are available in the event that a lock needs repair.
 In the event that a door or lock malfunctions or needs repair, contact Pella's customer service at 1-877-473-5527.
 Have your receipt or the Pella ID number located on the door or lock available when you call to get the part you need.
 You can get instructions for replacing the multi-point locks from Ripley Built.

 If you wish to purchase a lock or handle in a different finish to retro fit an existing Pella door, you can purchase them from Swisco which carries replacement parts for Pella's internal locking mechanisms.

 Pella hinged patio doors and their locks are available at numerous locations around the country.
-You can schedule an in-home consultation directly with Pella, or find the nearest distributor if you plan to install the doors yourself on their distributor page.
+You can schedule an in-home consultation directly with Pella, or find the nearest distributor if you plan to install the doors yourself on their How to Buy page.